Safawi Rasid: Senior

-Safawi made his debut for the Malaysia Under-22 in the 2016 Nations Cup.
 In August 2016, Safawi was called up to the Malaysian national team for the match against Indonesia.
 He made his debut for the senior team in the match as a starter, as Malaysia lost 0–3.
 He was then called up again for the 2016 Causeway Challenge against rivals, Singapore, which ended 0–0.

 Before the start of the 2016 AFF Suzuki Cup, Safawi was omitted from the final 23-man squad.
-The demotion of Safawi from Ong Kim Swee was heavily criticized by Malaysian football fans despite veteran striker, Safee Sali managing to be in the squad despite having a poor season earlier with Johor Darul Ta'zim.
+The omission of Safawi from Ong Kim Swee was heavily criticized by Malaysian football fans despite veteran striker, Safee Sali managing to be in the squad despite having a poor season earlier with Johor Darul Ta'zim.

 During the 2017 Southeast Asian games, Safawi was selected for the 20-man squad by Ong Kim Swee.
 He scored the first goal of the tournament with a stunning volley from a cross by his fellow countryman Matthew Davies in a 2–1 victory against Brunei.
 Safawi scored his second goal of the tournament during the 3–1 victory against Myanmar.
 Despite receiving the silver medal after losing 1–0 during the final against Thailand, Safawi was one of the best players of the tournament and showed consistent performances throughout the tournament.